walterfreeman/phy211/syllabus2.md

 While you are encouraged to discuss your homework with your peers and collaborate with them on solving our problems, all work you submit must reflect your own understanding and be a product of your own effort.
 Submitting any work that you do not understand and cannot explain, or that is a result of wholesale copying, will be considered academic dishonesty.
 Please don't let this discourage you from working on your homework with your peers.
 That is exactly what you *should* do!
 But *copying someone's work* is different than *working together with them*.
+Remember that if you don't know something yet, you *will* have a second chance to learn it (because of our focused assistance program) and do not need to pass off someone else's skills as your own.

-Additionally, you are not allowed to post solutions to the homework on the Internet or solicit them in exchange for money.
-In particular posting solutions to or copying solutions from Chegg, Bartleby, or any other websites that charge students a fee or otherwise monetize access to that material is an extremely serious breach of the Academic Integrity Policy and may result in your suspension or expulsion from SU.
+Additionally, you are not allowed to post solutions to the homework on the Internet or solicit them in exchange for money or paid subscription services.
+In particular, posting solutions to or copying solutions from Chegg, Bartleby, or any other websites that charge students a fee or otherwise monetize access to that material is an extremely serious breach of the Academic Integrity Policy and may result in your suspension or expulsion from SU.

 In general:

 * for **homework assignments**, you may consult any general references and people you like, so long as you are not soliciting solutions to copy.
 Your solution must be your own work, and you must understand everything you submit.
-If you submit homework solutions that you have copied and don't understand, it will probably _lower_ your grade in the end, since we won't be able to get you extra help through the focused assistance program.
-* for **group exams**, you may work with the other members in your group.
+* for **group quizzes**, you may work with the other members in your group.
 You must understand everything you submit.
 Teaching staff (coaches and TA's) will often provide assistance during your recitation if you forget something;
 we will, for instance, tell you what the quadratic formula is if you forget.
 * for **exams**, you may bring one page of handwritten notes, plus a calculator that doesn't do algebra for you.
-You may not use any other electronic devices (smartphones, smartwatches, earphones), may not look at other students' work, and may not consult or collaborate with anyone other than teaching staff during the exam.
+You may not use any other electronic devices (smartphones, smartwatches, earphones), and may not consult with anyone other than teaching staff during the exam.

 <!--